mayankamencherla/banking-app/README.md

 2. When the app token is sent across to the API's, during the authentication step, we decrypt the encrypted Truelayer tokens using the AES-256-CTR algorithm again before sending it to Truelayer for further processing

 3. There is currently a security breach in the methodology used above.
 This is outlined below:
-> Note: CTR mode requires that every encryption / decryption must happen with a unique secure IV, that must be generated specifically for that flow.
-Currently, this is not the case, as we are re-using the same IV based on the environment variable.
-Ideally, every time an IV has been used for encryption and decryption together, a new secure IV must be generated, and used for encryption of the access token.
-After this, the IV must be encrypted using a public key encryption mode like RSA, and stored in the DB along with the newly encrypted tokens.
-During authentication, the IV must be decrypted using RSA along with the private key , and then be used to decrypt the tokens before sending it to Truelayer's APIs.
+> Note: CTR mode requires that every encryption / decryption must happen with a unique secure IV.
+An IV used once to encrypt an access_token, can only be used once to decrypt it for usage, and then should be discarded.
+A new IV must be generated each time after the old one is used, and must be used to re-encrypt the access_token, and so on.
+Currently, this is not the case, as the same IV is used over and over again.
+Another industry standard encryption scheme for this use case is the **[AES-GCM](https://crypto.stanford.edu/RealWorldCrypto/slides/gueron.pdf)** algorithm, which is an envelope encryption algorithm for authenticated encryption.

 ## API's available on this app
 > This app supports 3 API's currently

-1. `GET /`
+1. GET <a href="http://localhost:3000" target="_blank">/</a>
     - allows you to sign up on the app using Truelayer's oAuth2.0 authentication / authorization flow.
     - Returns an app auth token as a header (`x-auth`)

-2. `GET /user/transactions`
+    - The returned header must be stored to make subsequent requests on behalf of the registered user.

+2. GET <a href="http://localhost:3000/user/transactions" target="_blank">/user/transactions</a>
     - allows you to fetch signed up user's transactions using app token generated in the step above.
     - Valid app token must be sent as `x-auth` header and is used to authenticate the user.
     - Programmatically check the `x-auth` header in the response to ensure new token is saved when generated.
 New token token generation happens when Truelayer access token is expired.

-3. `GET /user/transactions/stats`
+    - The API returns all of the user's transactions across accounts

+3. GET <a href="http://localhost:3000/user/transactions/stats" target="_blank">/user/transactions/stats</a>
     - allows you to generate statistics based on the transactions saved in the API above.
     - Valid app token must be sent as `x-auth` header and is used to authenticate the user.
     - API must be called after user/transactions API has been called at least once, as this API simply pulls the information out from the DB / Redis
+    - The API returns the user's transaction stats grouped by transaction category, across accounts